 Now, let’s evaluate this proposition.
-First, per the doxology from part 2, we need to describe whether it is factual, ethical, or metaphysical.
+First, per the doxology from Chapter 2, we need to describe whether it is factual, ethical, or metaphysical.
 Is it a description of reality?
 Does it ascribe moral valence to some action?
 Or is it just a sticky lump of linguistic ambergris?

 I think most Universalists consider fraternism factual.
 Some might say it’s also ethical, but I think it’s more accurate to say that Universalists consider it unethical to act on or propagate afraternism (disbelief in fraternism).
 If fraternism is true, afraternism is false, and since it is unethical to act on or propagate a lie, the factual case covers this.

 So fraternism is a factual claim.
 Next we need to consider what this sentence is actually saying.
 We get neohominids, we get born, but what about this word equal?

 An alien might well assume it meant identical.
 So for example, all black 2007 Honda Civic DXes are created equal.
 There may be some minor assembly differences, but we would not expect these differences to matter, at least to whoever is buying the vehicle, and we would not expect to see any detectable patterns of difference, except of course for option package, etc. And neohominids don’t have option packages—though it would certainly be cool if they did.

 However, we notice various differences between newborn neohominids, such as the shape of the nose, the texture of the hair, the color of the poop, etc., etc. So identical is not an option.
 We are left with the conclusion that congenital differences between neohominids are in some sense unimportant.